Sony A7 vs HX99

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The HX99 has a touchscreen, while the A7 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The HX99 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the A7 does not have a selfie-screen.

 Concerning the storage of imaging data, both the A7 and the HX99 write their files to SDXC or Memory Stick PRO Duo cards.
-The A7 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the HX99 cannot take advantage of Ultra High Speed SD cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha A7 and Sony Cyber-shot DSC-HX99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.